WakiMak/trentent.github.io-forked/_posts/2016-04-05-citrix-provisioning-services-updating-vmware-tools-and-target-device-software-with-all-native-tools.md

                             <td>
                               <div dir="ltr">
-                                Set the ‘Disk Size’ to be greater than the size of the VHD file, select the ‘Disk Provisioning’ options you require, select the ‘Location’ you want to store the disk and remember where it is stored. � You will need this location soon. � Click ‘Next’
+                                Set the 'Disk Size' to be greater than the size of the VHD file, select the 'Disk Provisioning' options you require, select the 'Location' you want to store the disk and remember where it is stored. � You will need this location soon. � Click 'Next'
                               </div>

                               <div dir="ltr">